andrewbprice/RealGM-Parser/README.md

 Player Averages
 Player Metrics

-### URLs in the example file are set to the 2015-16 NBL season.
+Note: URLs in the example file are set to the 2015-16 NBL season.